As the weather warms, children and families will flock to parks or playgrounds for fresh air, fun, and activity.

-While all the climbing, swinging, hanging and balancing builds dexterity and aids in bone and muscle development, playgrounds can be dangerous places for your little athlete.
-Failure to follow safety rules or playing on unsafe equipment can mean broken bones, strains, sprains, concussions or life-threatening injuries.
+While all the climbing, swinging, hanging, and balancing build dexterity and aids in bone and muscle development, playgrounds can be dangerous places for your little athlete.
+Failure to follow safety rules or playing on unsafe equipment can mean broken bones, strains, sprains, concussions, or life-threatening injuries.

 Make sure playground equipment is safe.

 Many playground injuries are the result of damaged equipment.
 If you notice broken equipment or hazards nearby, don’t let your children play on that piece of equipment.
 Direct his or her attention in a different area.
 After you get home, contact your local parks department.
 Voice your concerns.
 Ask them to repair the playground equipment to meet safety standards.

 The area under and around the playground equipment should be padded with fall-zone material.
 Safety rubber or at least 12 inches of wood chips, sand, or pea gravel acts as a cushion in the event of a fall.
 If a child falls, a fall-zone minimizes the risk of injury.
 The fall-zone surface should extend a minimum of six feet from all sides of the playground equipment.
 Surfaces in front of and behind swing sets should extend twice the distance as the height of the swing set when measured from the center.

 Be aware of small spaces; they can be dangerous.

 Approximately seven percent of playground injuries occur because children become stuck or trapped.
 Check the openings between ladder rungs.
 Are they less than three and a half inches or more than nine inches wide?
 If so, don’t let your child play on the ladders.
 Check for other areas in the playground that may trap a child’s leg, arm, or foot and cause injury.

 Nearly 40 percent of playground injuries are caused by sharp objects.